Code-the-Dream-School/python-200/lessons/03_ML_classification/01_ml_preprocessing.md

 - Decision trees and random forests

 Even numeric features require thoughtful preparation.
-Scaling helps many models learn fairly from all features instead of being overwhelmed by a few large numbers.
+Scaling helps many models learn fairly from all features instead of just listening to the biggest numbers.

 ### Standardization example
 To make this concrete, let us look at the distributions of two numeric features: